Manchester United crest

 Alternative ways to invest in Manchester United

-If you’d prefer not to invest directly in Manchester United, you could invest in some of its sponsors or global partners.
+If you’d prefer to invest indirectly in Manchester United, you could invest in some of its sponsors or global partners.
 Football club sponsors provide funds directly to football clubs to buy new kit and equipment as well as travel to games.

 Why should you invest in Manchester United?